Neighborhoods within Edgewater:

-Many large homes and classic apartment buildings remain in Edgewater, and good deals can be had on rehabs as well as new construction and investment properties.
-The housing stock ranges from greystone three- and six-flats to courtyard buildings and high-rises
+Many large homes and classic apartment buildings remain in the Edgewater real estate market, and good deals can be had on rehabs as well as new construction and investment properties.
+The housing stock ranges from greystone three- and six-flats to courtyard buildings, condos and high-rises

 Quiet, residential side streets feature handsome greystone two-flats, redbrick apartment buildings and large, wood-framed single-family homes.
 Buyers can also find gut rehabs, teardowns and new-construction homes.

 Andersonville's Swedish heritage is still evident in its shops and restaurants, including the famous Ann Sather's, but the area has also sprouted an eclectic mix of Middle Eastern, Asian and European eateries, American gastro pubs and coffee houses.
 Its commercial district is made up almost entirely of locally owned, independent shops, taverns and service companies.
 A favorite attraction in Andersonville is the Swedish American Museum, which chronicles Swedish immigration to the Midwest in the early 1850's.
 Additionally, residents of the neighborhood are in close proximity to the lake front and several beaches.